-Warner Bros.
-Pictures has pushed back the release of Batman vs. Superman, or whatever the Man of Steel sequel will be called, to May 6th, 2016, amid rumors circulating earlier that Ben Affleck had suffered a leg injury during a skiing accident over the holidays.
+Warner Bros. has pushed back the release of Batman vs. Superman to May 6th, 2016, amid rumors circulating earlier that Ben Affleck had suffered a leg injury

 Warner Bros.
 Pictures announced today that the release of Zack Snyder’s untitled ‘Superman/Batman film has been moved to May 6, 2016, allowing the filmmakers time to realize fully their vision, given the complex visual nature of the story.
 The decision was made following the shift of the start of production to second quarter of this year.
 The Studio has also set a July 17, 2015, worldwide release date for its as-yet-untitled all-new Peter Pan adventure.
 Joe Wright will direct the epic live-action film about the boy who would never grow up, created by J.M.
 Barrie.
 The dual date announcement was made by Dan Fellman, President, Domestic Distribution, and Veronika Kwan Vandenberg, President, International Distribution, Warner Bros.
 Pictures.